 Stage 1: Resume & Prospectus

-October 1 (Optional but highly recommended)
+October 1 *We are now accepting until October 24 (Optional but highly recommended)

 In the first (optional) stage, we invite you to submit a resume and a short prospectus summarizing the problem you seek to address and your idea for addressing it.
 The prospectus allows us to identify, and help develop and refine, the most promising projects.
 We provide responses to every prospectus submitted.